 As 40% of us are expected to be independent contractors by 2020, and that means our workplaces our changing.

 Working from home, a busy coffee shop, or a well loved library works for some.
-Others need more: dedicated meeting space, quiet spaces, a kitchen (to make a snack or lunch), or other amenities of traditional workspaces.
+Others need more: dedicated meeting space, quiet spaces, a kitchen (to make a snack or lunch), or the other amenities of traditional workspaces.

 Besides offering office amenities like high speed internet at lower prices by sharing costs among space users, coworking has been seen to have more benefits than real estate.
 Coworking allowing coworkers to be healthier and have a more connected network than they would working at home.
 Businesses that use coworking spaces have been shown to be more productive and profitable without maintaining under-utilized office space.